-Each week we add two apps to this list and you'll find these two latest additions below.
+Every few weeks we add a new app to this list, and you'll find the latest addition below.